matthewkarlson/IMP_PCMLAI_Final_Project/README.md

 2. **Random Forest Regressor**: Chosen for its robustness and ability to capture non-linear relationships.
 3. **XGBoost Regressor**: Selected for its efficiency and superior performance after hyperparameter tuning.
-4. **CatBoost**: Performs well on categorical data XGBoost emerged as the best model, balancing accuracy and interpretability.
+4. **CatBoost**: Performs well on categorical data

 ## HYPERPARAMETER OPTIMIZATION
 Hyperparameters for Random Forest (e.g., number of trees, max depth) and XGBoost (e.g., learning rate, tree depth) were optimized using RandomizedSearchCV.
 This approach efficiently searched a predefined parameter space to minimize mean absolute error (MAE).